 If some of your passengers are unsure of the ride down, or up, depending how you do things, consider walking.
 It’s quite enjoyable.
 And don’t worry, if you watch out for other vehicles (which are usually sparse) you will get down just fine.
 (Vehicles going up always have the right-of-way.)

-At the base of the hill, you will see this sign:
+At the base of the hill, you will see a sign indicating which way to go.

 As stated, we chose to drive back to the Capitol Reef Visitor Center.
 You may have other plans.
 Either way, you will be driving through the Waterpocket Fold – our favorite part of Capitol Reef.
 Take the time to stop and do some sight seeing.
 You won’t regret any time spent in this sparse, beautiful place.